 2011 • 2012 • 2013 • 2014 • 2015 • 2016

-In a nutshell: This article is an overview of your Countryman's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Countryman's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your car.

 Overview of the MINI Countryman

-When the Countryman debuted in 2011, the idea of a MINI SUV was somewhat disturbing to brand purists.
-We're not sure why, because a bigger MINI isn't exactly a new concept.
-In fact, the "Countryman" name could be found on MINI estate (station) wagons back in the sixties.
-Those cars are still prized by collectors today, and the new Countryman promptly became the second-most popular model in the modern line-up.
+When the Countryman debuted in 2011, the idea of a Mini SUV was somewhat disturbing to brand purists.
+We're not sure why, because a bigger Mini isn't exactly a new concept.
+In fact, the "Countryman" name could be found on Mini estate (station) wagons back in the sixties.
+The old cars are still prized by collectors today, and the new Countryman promptly became the second-most popular model in the modern line-up.

 This Countryman is bigger in every way than its diminutive ancestors, of course, plus it's faster, safer, and holds a lot more stuff.
 Parked next to an Escalade, it still looks tiny, but parked next to an original Countryman, it looks like, well, an Escalade.
 It's all in the perspective, really, but these are neat cars and they're a great combination of fun and practicality.
 Which is what many people said about the original Minis.